What is a cricket sign doing on a tube station?

 For more of Metro Girl’s history posts, click here.

-Posted on 21 February 2018, in Architecture, History, London and tagged history, John Wisden, Leslie Green, london.
+Posted on 21 February 2018, in Architecture, History, London and tagged history, Leslie Green, London, London Underground, tube.
 Bookmark the permalink.
 Comments Off on What is a cricket sign doing on a tube station?.